 Eberhard’s earliest role models included his uncle Ernst Ferdinand Klein, a pastor involved with clerical and social reform, and William Booth, founder of the Salvation Army, both of whom brought him into contact with the Evangelical Revival Movement.
 In this he took an active part.

-At university he studied education, theology, and finally philosophy, concluding his studies with a doctoral thesis on “Original Christian and anti-Christian elements in Friedrich Nietzsche’s development.”
+At university he studied education, theology, and finally philosophy, concluding his studies with a doctoral thesis on “Early Christian and Anti-Christian Elements in Friedrich Nietzsche’s Development.”
+Nietzsche's philosophy continued to play an important role in Eberhard's work throughout his life.

 After their marriage in 1909, Eberhard and Emmy hosted frequent gatherings at their home, which were attended by members of Christian youth groups, atheists and anarchists, Quakers, proletarians, and intellectuals.
 They read and discussed current movements of thought, and authors such as Tolstoy and Dostoyevsky, but the discussion frequently returned to the Sermon on the Mount.